 How Does SCIM Provisioning Work?

 SCIM is an HTTP API standard that defines various HTTP endpoints to synchronize identities between systems.
-There are two resources that are available to interact with: User
+There are two resources that are available to interact with: User and Group.
+Each resource has a given schema.

 The SCIM standard as a whole has two core parts, consisting of a schema and protocol.